 The DTD defines each element in an element declaration.
 The declaration uses a precise notation to describe an element, its required components, and any elements it can or cannot contain.
-An element may also have characteristics defined in an attribute declaration, which is discussed in the section "Attribute List Declarations".
+An element may also have characteristics defined in an attribute declaration, which is discussed in the section "Attribute List Declarations" on page 201.